souzitaaaa/42-Cursus-push_swap/README.md

 # 42-Cursus-minitalk
-These are my files during my time making the project "minitalk" in 42Porto
+These are my files during my time making the project "push-swap" in 42Porto

 Keep up the good work and good luck :)